BlueJeansAndRain/NeedJS/README.md

 It's not a _totally_ unreasonable idea to use Needy in a production web application, given today's average network speeds, good caching policies, modern browser pipelining, and a little server support.
 However, for anything with a decent amount of traffic or a large code base, compiling is probably still the way to go.

-A secondary goal was to make a module system that is as environment agnostic as possible.
-Needy has no dependencies, uses only features from ECMAScript 3rd Edition or earlier, uses feature detection to provide environment specific implementations, and allows dependency injection in-case of unsupported environments.
+A secondary design goal was to make a module system that is as environment agnostic as possible.
+Needy uses only features from ECMAScript 3rd Edition or earlier, uses feature detection to provide environment specific implementations, and allows dependency injection in-case of unsupported environments.